Ebazhanov/linkedin-skill-assessments-quizzes/windows-server/windows-server-quiz.md

 - [ ] Your domain admin account is not part of the local computer's Administrators group.
 - [ ] The DHCP server is not part of the AD domain.

 #### Q18.
 You want to verify that a DHCP server has been authorized use in Active Directory.
-Which cmdlet do you run in Windows PowelShell?
+Which cmdlet do you run in Windows PowerShell?
 - [ ] Add-DhcpServerInDC
 - [x] Get-DhcpServerInDC
 - [ ] Get-WindowsFeature DHCP
 - [ ] Instä11-WindowsFeature DHCP

 #### Q19.
 You log in to the domain controller to manage some user and computer accounts in Active Directory (AS) and you cannot find the AD tools.
 To resolve this using the Add Roles and Features Wizard, which feature would you install without any unnecessary services?
-- [ ] Hypet-V Management Tools
+- [ ] Hyper-V Management Tools
-- [ ] Remove Server Adrriinistration Tools
+- [ ] Remove Server Administration Tools
-- [ ] Active Directory Rights Management Setvices
+- [ ] Active Directory Rights Management Services
 - [x] AD DS and AD LDS Tools

 #### Q20.
 You deploy Windows Server 2012 R2 server as a VPN server and must configure new firewall rules for workstation connections.
 Which command do you use to configure the new rules with the least amount of effort?
 - [ ] Use dism.exe from the command prompt.
 - [ ] Use dsadd.exe from the command prompt.
 - [x] Use the New-NetFirewallRule command in PowerShell.
-- [ ] use the Enable-NetFirewallRule in PowetShell.
+- [ ] use the Enable-NetFirewallRule in PowerShell.

 #### Q21.
 A basic DHCP server can provide clients with an IP address, subnet mask, default gateway, DNS IP address. and what other IP address?
 - [ ] file server